-These nut-free cocoa-coconut bliss balls make a perfect lunchbox treat—both for your kids and you.
-They are also dairy-free, gluten-free, and egg-free, making them very allergy friendly.
+These cocoa-coconut bliss balls make a perfect lunchbox treat—both for your kids and you.
+They are dairy-free, gluten-free, egg-free, and aside from the coconut, nut-free, making them very allergy-friendly.

 So while I have an array of healthy dinner ideas lined up to feature on this blog, they need to be balanced out with healthy treats.
 Right?

 So here I present another no-bake energy ball that is sweetened purely with Medjool dates.
 There are already a few of these no-bake energy bite and bliss ball recipes on my site: Cashew Coconut Bliss Balls, Pumpkin Spice Balls, and Chocolate Energy Bites.
 But these are the first that don’t have nuts.
 With so many families and schools being totally nut-free these days I’ve been getting more requests for nut-free recipes.
 While the coconut is technically a nut, it’s a less common allergy than other nuts.These nut-free cocoa-coconut bliss balls make a perfect lunchbox treat!
 Click To Tweet

 So where does that creamy goodness come from in these truly blissful balls?
 It’s primarily from the coconut, but also from the hemp hearts.
 In case you haven’t tried hemp hearts yet, you should!
 They are loaded with healthy fat, protein, and other nutrients.
 They make a tasty addition to everything from oatmeal to avocado toast to smoothies to salads.

 In case you are curious, hemp comes from the cannabis plant, however, it doesn’t contain the active ingredient found in marijuana (THC).

 I keep my hemp hearts in a glass jar in the fridge.
 This is how I store my chia seeds, flax seeds, and shredded coconut.
 Having them clearly visible and labeled in the refrigerator also reminds me to use them!